 - Franchises are active in over 30 business, retail and service sectors

 Why?
 Because a franchise system reduces so many of the not so fun elements of starting a business.
 Risk is reduced, because you are investing in a proven model where someone else has spent countless hours researching and developing it.
 The cash investment is reduced because aside from franchise based fees and startup expenses, the cost of developing a brand from scratch has already been incurred.
-Brand awareness is typically already present, so marketing costs can be lower than if you were starting something from scratch.
-But over and above all of that, engaging in a franchise system makes you a part of an elaborate network of knowledge, experience, and crowd sharing.
+Brand awareness is typically already existing, so marketing costs can be lower than if you were starting something from scratch.
+But over and above all of that, engaging in a franchise system makes you part of an elaborate network of knowledge, experience, and crowd sharing.
 Instead of learning from your mistakes and improving processes based on them, you learn from the mistakes and successes of many other like-minded entrepreneurs, who all happen to function under one brand.
 This, perhaps, is the golden nugget of the entire theory.
 In a franchise system, you are never alone to manage challenges, and you have an invaluable resource upon which to draw ideas and inspiration.

 OK, right, so is this trend of growth in franchising going to continue?
 You bet it is.
-It is estimated that over the next several years, franchise based businesses will make up more than 50% of the total retail economy in Canada.
+It is estimated that over the next several years, franchise-based businesses will make up more than 50% of the total retail economy in Canada.
 If there was any forecast that would encourage you to take the leap and jump on the franchise train, this is it.
 Or perhaps you will be in a Monday to Friday, 9 to 5 slump, still working for someone else, and wondering why you didn’t do something sooner…